 - Affiliate Marketing: Think about your favorite places to shop and sites that you always use.
 Amazon, Barnes and Noble, booking.com, and Book Depository are a few companies where you can apply for their Affiliate Programs.
 Other bloggers use ShareASale and Awin or promote services like SiteGround and MailChimp.
 For each sale you make, you earn a small commission.
 Be aware that some affiliates have extremely strict guidelines and policies, and you must always disclose posted affiliate links.

 - Ads: Right now, I have one somewhat obscure Google Adsense ad scrolling on the bottom of my site.
 I receive passive income for each visitor and more money if the ad is clicked and used.
 Other bloggers load their sites with these little ads (there are higher paying ad companies too) or are paid by a specific company to create a sponsored ad.
 You need a decent amount of traffic for ads to payout.

 - Sponsorships and Influencing: Companies and brands such as hotels may ask you to write a review or discuss a product on your site.
 They might ask you to write content for using their service.
 On Instagram, brands may ask you to advertise a product.
 Avoid scammy offers, and check out my full blog post on influencing here.

 - Freelancing: You can offer other services such as editing, PR help, or any marketable skill that you have.

 - Offering Courses and selling ebooks: Skilled bloggers teach courses on how to increase traffic and use Tailwind for Pinterest.
 P.S.
 Tailwind is my number one source for blog traffic, and I swear by it.
-I’ve also seen courses that teach people how to travel for less like Travel Freed.
 I recently purchased an ebook to up my Instagram game.
 You can sell any product, ebook, and course that you create.

 Small Ways You Can Support The Blogger In Your Life